Diana Shipping Inc. (DSX) Bundle

 Diana Shipping Inc. (DSX) Mission and Values

 Diana Shipping Inc. operates with a clear focus on being a premier provider in the dry bulk shipping sector, guided by principles that prioritize reliability, safety, and long-term value creation.
-These core tenets shape its operational strategy and commitment to stakeholders.
+These core tenets shape its operational strategy and commitment to stakeholders, which is defintely the most important thing.

 Official mission statement